LL27/photoex_v1/src/pages/index.md

 ---
 templateKey: "index-page"
-title: Our Coffee
+title: VOTRE STUDIO & LABORATOIRE PHOTO  À PARIS 12
-image: /img/jumbotron.jpg
+image: /img/storefront_site.png
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,